Skip to main content

 More substantial plates confirm the standard.
 Gigha halibut, cooked with precision and served on roasted parsnips in a mussel cream sauce with samphire, is the kind of main that belongs on a more formal menu.
 Confit Jerusalem artichoke with crispy skin and glazed hen of the wood mushrooms delivers textural contrast that reads as carefully constructed rather than accidental.
 Desserts lean into the Parisian theme: a Paris-Brest with spiced crème pâtissière is a seasonal example of how the kitchen applies classical technique to the room's brasserie register.

 Wine list has genuine breadth and global reach.
-It's a serious list for a restaurant at the £££ price point, and worth time before you order.
+It's a serious list for a restaurant at the £££ price point, worth time before you order.

 Why It Matters for Malmesbury

 Malmesbury is not a destination with a deep restaurant bench.
-The town is small, and serious cooking at this level is rare outside the Whatley Manor estate.
+The town is small, serious cooking at this level is rare outside the Whatley Manor estate.
 Grey's matters here precisely because it offers a Michelin-recognised kitchen in a setting that doesn't require the full tasting-menu commitment or the associated outlay.
 For anyone staying locally, visiting the Cotswolds edge, or passing through Wiltshire, it fills a gap that very few venues in the region address.
-Check our full Malmesbury restaurants guide if you're building a wider itinerary, and our Malmesbury hotels guide for accommodation options on the estate and nearby.
+Check our full Malmesbury restaurants guide if you're building a wider itinerary, our Malmesbury hotels guide for accommodation options on the estate and nearby.
 The bars, wineries, and experiences guides are worth a look if you're planning a full weekend.

 For context on how Grey's sits within the broader UK country-house dining category, comparable operations include Gidleigh Park in Chagford, Le Manoir aux Quat' Saisons in Great Milton, and Moor Hall in Aughton.
 Grey's is less formal and less expensive than any of those, but the cooking ambition is comparable at the plate level.
 Hand and Flowers in Marlow is the closest analogue in terms of accessible-but-serious country cooking at a mid-tier price point.